HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

 This implementation guide defines profiles, operations, capability statements and guidance to facilitate the content management lifecycle for authoring, publishing, distribution, and implementation of FHIR knowledge artifacts such as value sets, profiles, libraries, rules, and measures.
-The guide is intended to be used by specification and content implementation guide authors as both a dependency for validation of published artifacts, and a guide for construction and publication of content. (built Sat, Apr 6, 2024 06:47+1100+11:00)
+The guide is intended to be used by specification and content implementation guide authors as both a dependency for validation of published artifacts, and a guide for construction and publication of content. (built Fri, May 31, 2024 16:38+0000+00:00)

 </details>

 **Versions**

+* `hl7.fhir.uv.crmi#1.0.0`
 * `hl7.fhir.uv.crmi#1.0.0-snapshot`
 * `hl7.fhir.uv.crmi#1.0.0-ballot2`
 * `hl7.fhir.uv.crmi#1.0.0-ballot`